derickr/derickrethans-articles/201308060914-introduction-to-document-databases.rst

    :Tags: blog, mongodb, php
    :Short: docdb

-This article originally appeared in Web & PHP issue XXX_.
+This article originally appeared in the June 2013 issue of `Web & PHP`_.

 By now most you will probably have heard of the term *NoSQL*.
 It's a vague term that covers a lot of different types of database engines.
 The main